Nemanja Petrić

 Nemanja Petrić (Немања Петрић; born 28 July 1987) is a Serbian professional volleyball player.
-He is part of the Serbia national team.
-The 2019 European Champion.
-At the professional club level, he plays for the Italian team, Emma Villas Volley.
+He is a member of the Serbia national team and the 2019 European Champion.
+At the professional club level, he plays for the Turkish team, Spor Toto.

 Career

 National team

 Petrić was in the junior and youth national teams of Serbia, and in 2009 he made his debut in the senior squad.
 It happened over the first weekend in the Intercontinental Round of the 2009 World League against France.

 On July 19, 2015 Serbian national team with him in squad went to the final of World League, but they lost with United States 0–3 and achieved silver medal.